teuton-software/teuton/docs/learn/example-03-remote-hosts.md

 ## Definitions (group section)

-Defining 3 targets to be checked:
+Define 3 targets (items to be checked):

 ```ruby
 group "learn 03 remote hosts" do